Essentials for Schools

 ||1 swimming and water safety teacher: 15 students

-COSTSwimming program costs will vary depending on the requirements of the primary school and delivery agencies.
+COSTSwimming program costs will vary depending on the requirements of the primary school and program providers.
 The following program aspects may be covered by the Sporting Schools grant:

-- Optus Junior Dolphins Teacher delivered package cost - this package will cost $25 and the school will receive a copy of the Teacher Guide to assist with program delivery
+- Optus Junior Dolphins Primary School Teacher delivered package cost - this package will cost $25+GST and the school will receive a copy of the Teacher Guide to assist with program delivery.

 - Transport costs - primary schools that do not have their own pool may cover transport costs.